 There are also a number of other resources available with information on how to handle a suspected child abuse and/or neglect situation:

-The Child Welfare Information Gateway has information on how to protect a child’s safety, support families, and prevent child maltreatment.
-There are resources available for managers and administrators and information on how to report suspected child abuse and neglect.
+- The Child Welfare Information Gateway has information on how to protect a child’s safety, support families, prevent child maltreatment, and report suspected abuse and neglect.